Chronic inflammatory demyelinating polyneuropathy

 Chronic inflammatory demyelinating polyneuropathy (CIDP) is an acquired autoimmune disease of the peripheral nervous system characterized by progressive weakness and impaired sensory function in the legs and arms.

 The disorder is sometimes called chronic relapsing polyneuropathy (CRP) or chronic inflammatory demyelinating polyradiculoneuropathy (because it involves the nerve roots).

-CIDP is closely related to Guillain–Barré syndrome and it is considered the chronic counterpart of that acute disease.
+CIDP is closely related to Guillain–Barré syndrome and is considered the chronic counterpart of that acute disease.
 Its symptoms are also similar to progressive inflammatory neuropathy.
 It is one of several types of neuropathy.

-Types

-Several variants have been reported.
-Specially important are: